***Coordinated Entry is a regional housing support program.

 To rapidly connect those experiencing homelessness and those at risk of homelessness to the providers and resources best suited to meet their needs.

-The Central Entry Specialist uses a uniform screening tool for each request and does not discriminate based on the basis of race, color, religion (creed), gender, gender expression, age, national origin (ancestry), disability, marital status, sexual orientation, or military status.
+The Coordinated Entry Specialist uses a uniform screening tool for each request and does not discriminate based on the basis of race, color, religion (creed), gender, gender expression, age, national origin (ancestry), disability, marital status, sexual orientation, or military status.

-Central Entry & other FHN Affiliated Assistance programs are based on need, submission date, and resource availability.
+Coordinated Entry & other FHN Affiliated Assistance programs are based on need, submission date, and resource availability.
 If you disagree with any decision made, you have the right to appeal the decision.

 Permanent Supportive Housing